Emmett O'Donnell Jr.: Korean War

-Retirement and death
+Retirement

 O'Donnell returned to the United States in January 1951.
 O'Donnell was unanimously elected Commissioner of baseball on August 21, 1951, to succeed Happy Chandler.
 He never served in the position, however, as President Harry Truman refused to release him from active duty as the United States was engaged in the Korean War at the time.
 Two years later he was appointed deputy chief of personnel at Air Force headquarters in Washington and promoted to lieutenant general, remaining in this position until August 1959.
 That month he was appointed commander in chief, Pacific Air Forces, Hickam Air Force Base, Hawaii and promoted to full general.
 He retired from the Air Force on July 31, 1963.
 Two months later, President Kennedy awarded O'Donnell the Distinguished Service Medal for long and distinguished service to his country.

-O'Donnell died on December 26, 1971, and was buried in the United States Air Force Academy Cemetery.
+O'Donnell became president of the USO in 1964.
+He died from cardiac arrest at his home in McLean, Virginia on December 26, 1971.
+O'Donnell was interred at the United States Air Force Academy Cemetery on December 30, 1971.